dihedron/netcheck/README.md

 It's also possible to provide one or more triggers that specify actions to execute after a successful test (`on: success`), a failed one (`on: failure`) or no matter what the result (`on: always`).

-The action must specify a command and can have optional arguments; the execution captures the standard output, standard error and exit code, which is reported alongside the test result.
+The action must specify a command and can have optional arguments; the execution captures the standard output, standard error and exit code, which are reported alongside the test result.
 If a per-trigger timeout is specified, the associated action must terminate before the timeout expires or it will be aborted.

 Work is underway to support inline scripts as trigger actions (see **TODO** below).